sajadmh/google-sheets-wordle/README.md

 }
 ```

-First, we clear the guesses submitted in column C:
+First, we clear the guesses written in column C:

 ```
 var inputRange = play.getRange('C3:C13');
 inputRange.clearContent();
 ```

-The checkboxes need to be unchecked in column BE:
+We unchecked the checkboxes in column BE:

 ```
 var checkBoxRange = play.getRange('BE3:BE13');